data2viz/data2viz/README.md

 It is currently possible to use it in the browser (JavaScript + SVG) or in the JVM (Bytecode + JavaFx).

+A very important part of current version is a port of [d3js](https://github.com/d3/d3) modules.

 The code is separated in modules that can be independently used.
 Some are specifically designed for visualization ([d2v-axis](https://github.com/data2viz/data2viz/tree/master/axis), [d2v-path](https://github.com/data2viz/data2viz/tree/master/path),